 Start by placing the butter in a large pan over medium heat whisking constantly until you have a light brown butter.
 Take it off sooner than later because the butter is going to cool inside the pan so it could cook longer and burn.

-After the butter is browned preheat your oven to 350F and line an 8 x 8 pan with foil so that the foil overhangs on the sides.
+After the butter is browned preheat your oven to 350F and line an 8" x 8" pan with aluminum foil so that the foil overhangs on the sides.
 Then spray it with a nonstick cooking spray.
 Bakers Joy is my all time fave.

 You can totally make your own blend of pumpkin pie spice at home with spices you probably already have in your cupboard!
 Check out my recipe for homemade pumpkin pie spice.